thescouser89/build-finder/README.md

 ### Command-line options

 The `koji-*-url` options are the only required command-line options (if not specified in the configuration file) and these options specify the URLs for the Koji server.
-If running Koji Build Finder for the first time, you should pass these options so that they are written to the configuration file.
+If running Build Finder for the first time, you should pass these options so that they are written to the configuration file.

 The `krb-*` options are used for logging in via Kerberos as opposed to via SSL as it does not require the additional setup of SSL certificates.
 Note that the [Apache Kerby](https://directory.apache.org/kerby/) library is used to supply Kerberos functionality.
 As such, interaction with the other Kerberos implementations, such as the canonical MIT Kerberos implementation, may not work with the `krb-ccache` or `krb-keytab` options.
 The `krb-principal` and `krb-password` options are expected to always work, but care should be taken to protect your password.
 Note that when using the `krb-*` options, the `krb-service` option is necessary in order for Kerberos login to work.